What Are POS Systems And How Does It Work

 Traditionally, the term point-of-sale was used in reference to the cash register in a brick-and-mortar store, however nowadays all POS systems are digital which allows for businesses to check-out customers anywhere using a POS app and a device connected to the Internet.

-Although most POS systems work in the same way and share similar functions, the setup of POS varies depending on whether the business sells products and services online or at physical storefront.
+Although most POS systems work in the same way and share similar functions, the setup of a POS varies depending on whether the business sells products and services online or at physical storefront.

 If you are doing some research on a POS system for your business, you can read about some of their key functions below.